hjt523/CRUD-Project-3D-Print/README.md

 Could potentially merge Add project and Task into one add page with a dropdown option to which it adds to.

+The code, HTML templates, and Testing code should be kept in seperate folders.
 ## Use Examples

 ## Code Flowcharts